gramey02/AD_AID_Project/README.md

 This is an example data frame that represents the structure (e.g. column formats) that would be ideal for input into the data cleaning scripts.

+### For the autoimmunity patients and corresponding controls:
+This is what the "prematched_rc_data.Rdata" input file to the data cleaning scripts should look like.

 | person_id     | num_dx        | num_visits | date of death | gender | ethnicity             | race                                       | birth_year | aid  | aid_date | first_visit | last_visit | AID name                    |
 |---------------|---------------|------------|---------------|--------|-----------------------|--------------------------------------------|------------|------|----------|-------------|------------|-----------------------------|
 | 1             | 10            | 30         | 5/5/20        | Female | Hispanic/Latino       | Other                                      | 1940       | 1    | 1/15/55  | 1/1/10      | 7/6/18     | Type 1 Diabetes             |